hmcts/backstage-portal/README.md

 A browser window should open and load `http://localhost:3000` for you to log into Backstage.

-## Examples
+### Workaround to sign in locally through Microsoft

-You can find examples of config to make use of this Backstage instance by looking at the [HMCTS Backstage examples repository](https://github.com/hmcts/backstage-hmcts-examples)
+There appears to be a workaround that works to sign in locally.
+To do this, sign into either the production (https://backstage.hmcts.net/) or Sandbox (https://backstage-sandbox.hmcts.net/) instance of Backstage.
+Then switch back to your local instance and you should automatically be signed in once the page is refreshed.

 ## Try out the live deployment

-Try it out at https://backstage.hmcts.net
+Try it out at https://backstage.hmcts.net or to test on Sandbox go to https://backstage-sandbox.hmcts.net/